normano/cargo-revolve/README.md

     ```toml
     [package.metadata.revolve]
+    # Path to the spec file template.
     spec_template = ".revolve/my-app.spec.in"

+    # (Optional) Copy final RPMs to this directory.
+    output_dir = "dist"

+    # (Optional) Read this file's content into the template's `builder.changelog` variable.
+    changelog = "CHANGELOG.md"

     # List all asset files to be included in the RPM.
     assets = [
       # The compiled binary from the target directory.